Aide to North Korean leader's ousted uncle seeks asylum in South - media

 The aide requested asylum about two months ago and was currently in China, YTN said.
 In Beijing, there were no signs of any additional security around the South Korean embassy.

-Asked about the South Korean media reports, Chinese Foreign Ministry spokesman Hong Lei said: "We have noted the reports, but do not understand the situation."
+Asked about the South Korean media reports, Chinese Foreign Ministry spokesman Hong Lei said: "We have noted the report, but do not understand the situation."

 South Korea's intelligence service has also said two of Jang's close associates were executed last month for corruption.